b3nab/instapy-cli/README.md

 `instapy --help`

 #### Usage Hint
+*Image Format*
+Instapy-cli support images in the format of JPG/JPEG/PNG.

+*Aspect Ratio*
 The images need to have an aspect ratio of 1:1, that is squared size.
+You can use other aspect-ratio other than 1:1, but be carefull to stay inside this limits:
+- MIN_ASPECT_RATIO = 0.80
+- MAX_ASPECT_RATIO = 1.91

 ### Why instapy-cli?
 First, long story short: instapy-cli is a fork of pynstagram, with the aim of extending its functionality and fixing all unresolved bugs.